mixxxdj/manual/source/hardware/controllers/hercules_p32_dj.rst

 -  **Shift + cue**: jump to beginning of track and stop
 -  **Shift + play**: toggle reverse playback
 -  **Shift + load**: ejects a track from the deck
 -  **EQ knobs, volume faders, crossfader, headphone button, play, cue, sync, and load** all behave as labeled.
+Dry/wet knob can optionally be used as pregain (see dryWetKnobAsPregain variable)